Manas1820/Artificial-Neural-Network/README.md

 # Churn_Modelling_Using_Keras
-Making My first artificial neural network on a file name churn_modelling.csv which contains data of a bunch of bank clients.
+Making My first artificial neural network on a file name Churn_modelling.csv which contains data of a bunch of bank clients.